rossdrew/REST-Endpoint-Simulator/README.md

 #Usage

-To spin up an endpoint, create a Python script in the same directory, make sure there is a web.py style URL mapping/class tuple structure to define the mapping and what class it should point to.
+To spin up an endpoint, create a Python script in the same directory, make sure there is a [web.py](http://webpy.org/) style URL mapping/class tuple structure to define the mapping and what class it should point to.

 ```python
 urls = ('/Test', 'Test.test')
 ```

-Add (as in webpy) a class and add a method with the name of the method type of the expected request, e.g. _GET_ and specify behaviour.
+Add (as in [web.py](http://webpy.org/)) a class and add a method with the name of the method type of the expected request, e.g. _GET_ and specify behaviour.

 ```python
 class test: